FAQ

 Do I need to remove the label from glass bottles?

 No, you do not need to remove the label from glass bottles.
-First, the labels are often very difficult to remove.
+First, the labels are often glued on and very difficult to remove.
 Second, the process for recycling the glass bottles has developed to enable the label to be removed prior to the heating phase.
 The recycling process for glass bottles involves smashing the glass into particles and then screening the pieces.
-The screens remove metal and paper.
+The screens remove any metal and paper residue.

 Why can’t I recycle light bulbs, window panes and Pyrex with my glass?